KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

 authors use a true out-of-sample test set to test their hypothesis.
 April for training and May to June for testing.
 Also, they test their hypothesis on a second data set. [[@chakrabartyTradeClassificationAlgorithms2007]] (p.
 3809)

+- authors use a true out-of-sample test set to test their hypothesis.
+April for training and May to June for testing.
+Also, they test their hypothesis on a second data set. [[@chakrabartyTradeClassificationAlgorithms2007]] (p.
+3809)

 **How:**
 We perform a split into three disjoint sets.
 **Sets:**